walletbuilders/loafwallet-android/README.md

 6. Change `Android NDK Location` with the path to NDK r15c that you downloaded earlier
 7. Go to SDK Manager and download all the SDK Platforms and SDK Tools
 9. Build -> Rebuild Project

+---
+**Litecoin** source code is available at https://github.com/litecoin-foundation